thevishalagarwal/onnxruntime/docs/execution-providers/TensorRTRTX-ExecutionProvider.md

 ### CUDA Graph

 CUDA Graph is a representation of a sequence of GPU operations, such as kernel launches and memory copies, captured from a CUDA stream.
-Instead of the CPU launching each operation individually, the entire sequence is captured once and then replayed on the GPU.
+Instead of the CPU launching each operation individually, the entire sequence is captured at once and then replayed on the GPU.
 This process significantly reduces CPU overhead and improves GPU utilization.
 Find out more details about CUDA Graphs from [this blog](https://developer.nvidia.com/blog/cuda-graphs/).

-**Key Benefits**

-* **Reduced CPU Overhead**: The most significant benefit is the reduction in CPU-side work.
-Instead of the CPU having to schedule and dispatch hundreds or thousands of individual kernels for each inference, it only issues one command to replay the entire graph.
-* **Lower Latency**: By eliminating the gaps between kernel launches, CUDA Graphs enable the GPU to work more continuously, leading to lower and more predictable end-to-end latency.
-* **Improved Scalability**: This reduced overhead makes multi-threaded workloads more efficient, as the contention for CPU resources to launch kernels is minimized.

 **Usage**

-For models where input shapes don't change. e.g. convolutional models, CUDA Graph can be enabled by setting a provider option.
-By default, ORT uses a graph annotation ID of 0 and starts capturing with this.
+CUDA Graph can be enabled by setting a provider option.
+By default, ONNX Runtime uses a graph annotation ID of 0 and starts capturing graphs.
 Users can control the annotation ID at runtime by setting the run option `gpu_graph_id`.
-If we have `gpu_graph_id` as -1, it indicates that the graph will not be captured for that specific run.
+If we have `gpu_graph_id` as \-1, it indicates that the graph will not be captured for that specific run.

 **Python**